bjmeier/CarND_Project3/README.md

 My model consists of a convolution neural network that followed the [NVIDIA example](https://arxiv.org/pdf/1604.07316v1.pdf "End to End Learning for Self-Driving Cars").
 This architecture was selected because it performed well in the physical world.

-Top 50 pixels and bottom 20 pixels are cropped from 160 x 320 images (model.py line 63)
+Top 50 pixels and bottom 20 pixels are cropped from 160 x 320 images (model.py line 63)<br>

-Data is normalized by dividing each pixel by 255 and then subtracting 0.5 (model.py line 64)
+Data is normalized by dividing each pixel by 255 and then subtracting 0.5 (model.py line 64)<br>

-5 x 5 convolution with a 24 layer depth and a RELU activation
+5 x 5 convolution with a 24 layer depth and a RELU activation<br>

-5 x 5 convolution with a 36 layer depth and a RELU activation
+5 x 5 convolution with a 36 layer depth and a RELU activation<br>

-5 x 5 convolution with a 48 layer depth and a RELU activation
+5 x 5 convolution with a 48 layer depth and a RELU activation<br>

-3 x 3 convolution with a 64 layer depth and a RELU activation
+3 x 3 convolution with a 64 layer depth and a RELU activation<br>

-3 x 3 convolution with a 64 layer depth and a RELU activation
+3 x 3 convolution with a 64 layer depth and a RELU activation<br>

-Flatten
+Flatten<br>

-Fully connected layer with 100 output nodes
+Fully connected layer with 100 output nodes<br>

-Fully conected layer output with 50 output nodes
+Fully conected layer output with 50 output nodes<br>

-Fully connected layer output with 10 output nodes
+Fully connected layer output with 10 output nodes<br>

-Fully connected layer with final output node
+Fully connected layer with final output node<br>

 (model.py lines 65 - 75)